LingoCon

 Possession is marked by attaching the suffix to the noun being owned, and the noun immediately before it is the owner.
 For example, "am phylomka" is "my plant"

-1st person singular (-ka)2nd person singular (-ke)3rd person singular masculine (-ψa)3rd person singular feminine (-ψo)1st person plural inclusive (-pa)1st person plural exclusive (-po)2nd person plural (-kla)3rd person plural (-kle)Not Possessed
+1st person singular (-ka)2nd person singular (-ke)3rd person singular masculine (-ψa)3rd person singular feminine (-ψo)1st person plural inclusive (-pa)1st person plural exclusive (-po)2nd person plural (-kla)3rd person plural (-kle)Not Possessed3rd person singular neuter (-yx)

 Verb Forms

 For perfect and continuous, they go after the time. so for past perfect it would be -onek and for future perfect continous it would be -axekθe.
 The order is time-person-aspect.
 If you need to use a verb as a noun remove the ending -in if its a regular noun and add -un.
 If you need to use it as a command, remove in.
-Examples: Cibun -> Eating (as a noun) Cib! -> Eat! as an interjection
+Examples: Cibun -> Eating (as a noun) Cib! -> Eat! as an interjection.
+For infinitive, add enc- at the start of the verb, for example, encibin (to eat)

 Present (∅)Past (-on)Future (-ax)Continuous (-θe)Perfect (-ek)